Blendify/blender-manual/blender_docs/manual/render/blender_render/camera/object_data.rst

 Panoramic
 ^^^^^^^^^

-Panoramic cameras are only supported in the Cycles render engine.
+Panoramic cameras are only supported in the Cycles Renderer.
 See :ref:`the Cycles documentation <cycles-panoramic-camera>`.